Project Management Consulting

 On-Site Cost and Schedule Control, Progress Reporting, Schedule Development, and Assessment of Labor Productivity

-We provide on-site consulting for clients needing experts who are stationed at a project site.
+We provide on-site services for clients needing construction project management consultants who are stationed at a project site.
 Using a structured approach for cost and schedule control, progress reporting, schedule development, and labor productivity assessment, our involvement in the early stages of a project provides the greatest opportunity to effectively control costs, schedule, and quality of work.
 We tailor our on-site services to meet a client’s specific needs.
 A sample of these services includes:

 - Development of procedures, standard reports, coding structures, metrics, and templates